Unable to decide which is the best editor between Gutenberg vs Elementor? Worry not; we’re here to solve your query and ease your choice.

 - Easy to style large and complex sites

-- Provides more control to the layout of the page
+- Provides more control over the layout of the page

 Cons of Elementor